-Ferry service provided by both the Alaska Marine Highway and BC Ferries is integral to the economy of Prince Rupert
+Ferry service to Prince Rupert is provided by both the Alaska Marine Highway and BC Ferries.
+The year- round ferry service is integral to the economy of this city.

 Located in a spectacular setting, Prince Rupert is a thriving city with much to offer visitors and ferry travellers.